 Fugro has interpreted the seismic Unit B as lithostratigraphic unit of the Boxtel Formation.
-If this unit indeed reflects the Boxtel Formation, the top of the Pleistocene landscape lies at 13 to 18 m below the seabed at site A15.
-The Boxtel Formation consists of small-scale fluvial deposits of the Singraven Member where the palaeo-channel infills have been mapped, possibly accompanied by cover sand deposits of the where a continuous layer of sandy deposits occurs.
+If this unit indeed reflects the Boxtel Formation, the top of the Pleistocene landscape lies at 14 to 16m below the seabed at site B10.
+The Boxtel Formation consists of small-scale fluvial deposits of the Singraven

+Member where the palaeo-channel infills have been mapped, possibly accompanied by cover sand deposits of the where a continuous layer of sandy deposits occurs.

-Jeffery has mapped the Elbow Formation and the subcropping Pleistocene units in the area.
-The occurrence of both the Early Holocene and Pleistocene units in the research area has been summarized in table 18.
+Jeffery has mapped the Elbow Formation and the subcropping Pleistocene units in the area.^{16, 17} The occurrence of both the Early Holocene and Pleistocene units in the research area has been summarized in table 13.

-Geology A15 site and umbilical
+Geology B10 site

 Formation Epoch Jeffery 1991 Fugro 2019

-Elbow Holocene Yes No
+Elbow Holocene No No

-Boxtel Pleistocene No Yes
+Boxtel Pleistocene Yes Yes

-Table 18.
+Table 13.
 Geology: geological maps versus seismic survey results

 From this table can be read that Elbow Formation has not been identified by Fugro.
-We consider it possible that the top of the Elbow formation is marked by the internal reflector H01 at the A15 site which was found at 11m below the seafloor.